mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.txt

                         1. sends the request across
                     1. tampered JWT has been signed with the exposed public key, and the algorithm in use is HMAC, the JWT gets validated
                         * HMAC is a symmetrical encryption
+        * keep the token as short as possible
+            * if the token is long, it slows the request
+            * the longer the token, the more time the cryptographic algorithm needs for signing it
         * frontend
             * chrome -> dev tools -> application -> storage
             * securing token in the browser alone is not possible